-Finding real performance shoes within Skecher’s huge catalog is like finding diamonds in the rough.
+Finding real performance shoes within Skecher’s huge catalog is like searching for diamonds in the rough.
 Skechers will sell nearly around $ 5 billion worth of footwear in 2019.
 A vast majority of that will come from the reasonably priced $40 – $80 price segment.

 Skechers is a family footwear company first and running shoe brand second.
 Walk into any large Skechers store in a mall, and you’ll see families and teens shopping there.
 Chances are, you won’t even see their serious GoRun running models on the shelves.

-Selling comfortable, lightweight, and fashionable footwear at affordable prices is their strategy.
+Selling comfortable, lightweight, and fashionable footwear at affordable prices is their forte.
 If their sales growth is any indication, this business model is working extremely well.

-Skechers makes some really nice running shoes but it’s just good PR for them and nothing more.
+Skechers makes nice running shoes but it’s just good PR for them and nothing else.
 Case in point – this guide features just four shoes.
 The combined annual sales from these models would be the equivalent of a rounding error in Skechers’s overall revenue.

-As far as their performance running line is concerned, Skechers has done an excellent job with annual product updates and at maintaining consistency.
+But as far as their performance running line is concerned, Skechers has done an excellent job with annual product updates and maintaining consistency.

 Our first Skechers review was that of the GoRun Ride 3.
 Subsequent versions and product extensions have retained the (desirable) characteristics which drew runners to the brand in the first place.

-Some of you might have noticed that we haven’t included the GoRun 7 Hyper on this guide.
+We have omitted the GoRun 7 Hyper from this guide.
 The GoRun 7 has an excellent ride because of the lightweight and responsive HyperBurst foam midsole.
-However, the upper fit and feel of the GoRun 7 Hyper leaves much to be desired.
-As this guide is supposed to be a curation of the ‘best Skechers shoes’, the GoRun Hyper doesn’t make the grade.
+However, the upper fit and feel of the GoRun 7 Hyper leave much to be desired.
+As this guide is supposed to be a curation of the ‘best Skechers shoes’, the GoRun 7 Hyper doesn’t make the grade.